- Rep. Henry Cuellar on border crisis: ‘Playing defense on the one-yard line’

 AP Source: Lin signs offer sheet with Rockets

-The person spoke to The Associated Press on Friday night on condition of anonymity because the move was not announced.
+Lin has signed an offer sheet with Houston, according to a person with direct knowledge of the move.
+The person spoke to The Associated Press on Friday night on condition of anonymity because the agreement with the New York Knicks‘ restricted free agent point guard wasn’t announced.

-Another person familiar with the negotiations says it’s a three-year deal worth about $25 million.
-The person, who spoke on condition of anonymity because the terms had not been announced, says the third year is worth about $15 million.
+Another person familiar with the negotiations said it is a three-year deal worth about $25 million.
+The person, who spoke on condition of anonymity because the terms hadn’t been announced, said the third year is worth about $15 million.

 A fan favorite in Houston, the 6-foot-9 Scola averaged 14.5 points and 7.7 rebounds in five seasons with the Rockets.
 Scola grabbed 2,984 rebounds with the Rockets to rank ninth on the team’s career list.

-The Rockets have torn apart their 2011-12 roster as they try for a deal that would pry All-Star center Dwight Howard from Orlando.
-Cutting Scola would allow Houston to absorb multiple undesirable contracts from Orlando in a potential deal.
+The Rockets have torn apart last season’s roster as they try for a deal that would pry All-Star center Dwight Howard away from the Orlando Magic.
+Cutting Scola allows Houston to absorb multiple undesirable contracts from Orlando in a potential deal.

 Before the draft, Houston traded forward Chase Budinger and center Samuel Dalembert in separate deals that netted two first-round picks.
-The Rockets were reportedly shopping the picks to move up in the draft, but eventually used their three first-round draft picks on Connecticut guard Jeremy Lamb, Iowa State forward Royce White and Kentucky forward Terrence Jones.
+The Rockets were reportedly shopping the picks to move up in the draft, but eventually stayed put and used their three first-round draft picks on Connecticut guard Jeremy Lamb, Iowa State forward Royce White, and Kentucky forward Terrence Jones.

 Houston also is expected to sign Bulls center Omer Asik to an offer sheet.
 Earlier in free agency, Asik agreed to a three-year, $25 million offer.